Overview of Admissions Process

 Application & Supplemental Documents

 1. How to submit your Application: Click here to either apply online or download our PDF application.
-You can either email PDF, MS Word or JPEG attachments to [email protected] or mail the supplemental materials to the Admissions Office at 115 E. 15th Street, New York, NY 10003.
+You can either email PDF, MS Word or JPEG attachments to [email protected] or mail the supplemental materials to the attention of the Admissions Office : Lee Strasberg Theatre & Film Institute, 115 E. 15th Street, New York, NY 10003.

 Any documents that are not immediately available may be submitted when they become available (i.e. reference letters, transcripts, etc.).
 However, please do not have supplemental documents sent to us until you have submitted a completed application and application fee or you may need to have resend your materials.